anthony-aylward/moved-to-gitlab/README.md

 # moved-to-gitlab
-My projects have been moved to GitLab
+My projects have been moved to GitLab: https://gitlab.com/aaylward